 The proposed rule provides requirements for the request for grant proposals, evaluation of grant proposals, and grant contracts.
-The proposed rule also provides for the Department to verify from a sample of grants the accuracy of information reported to the Department.
+The proposed rule also provides for the department to verify from a sample of grants the accuracy of information reported to the Department.
 Finally, the proposed rule provides that the grant proposal applications are open to the public except that the Department may withhold access to information qualifying as a trade secret.

-The Department will hold a public hearing on the preliminary rule draft on October 25, 2022.
+The Department held a public hearing on the preliminary rule draft on October 25, 2022.
+No one testified or submitted comments.